Rising Concerns About Algorithmic Decision Making

 December 13, 2018

-A new PEW Research Center study has found that most Americans don’t trust the algorithms that are increasingly being used to make major decisions about their lives.
+A new PEW Research Center study has found that most Americans don’t trust the algorithms that now being adopted to guide decisions about their lives.
 But will low trust for algorithmic decision making slow the pace at which machine learning is adopted, especially in schools and higher education?

 Pessimism Prevails in the Face of Algorithmic Decision Making